Go for It, Nakamura!: Manga

+Anime

+An anime television series adaptation of Go for It, Nakamura! was announced on August 16, 2024.
+The series is produced by Drive and directed by Aoi Umeki, with Naoki Yoshibe serving as assistant director, Umeki and Yasuko Aoki writing series scripts, Umeki designing the characters, and Ayana Tsujita composing the music.
+The series was initially scheduled for 2025, but was later delayed due to "production circumstances".
+It is set to premiere in 2026.
+The theme songs are "Glory Days" performed by Senri Oe, and "Sekai de Ichiban Atsui Natsu" performed by Princess Princess.
+Crunchyroll will stream the series.

 Other media

-An audio drama adaptation of Go For It, Nakamura! was published on September 8, 2021.
+An audio drama adaptation of Go for It, Nakamura! was published on September 8, 2021.
 The adaptation features Kappei Yamaguchi as the voice of Nakamura, Junko Takeuchi as the voice of Hirose, and Tomoyuki Morikawa as the narrator, with original music by OdiakeS.
 A 12-page exclusive special chapter of the manga series was released with it.

-Characters from Go For It, Nakamura! were included in a pop-up cafe run by Opera in Harajuku, Tokyo from March 16 to April 8, 2018.
+Characters from Go for It, Nakamura! were included in a pop-up cafe run by Opera in Harajuku, Tokyo from March 16 to April 8, 2018.
 The cafe featured original merchandise and menu items inspired by the series.

 Reception

-Go For It, Nakamura! was positively received by critics.
+Go for It, Nakamura! was positively received by critics.
 The series was praised for its 1980s-reminiscent artwork, with Sean Gaffney of Manga Bookshelf favorably comparing it to Ranma ½ and Kimagure Orange Road.
-Anthony Gramuglia noted in his review of the series for Anime Feminist that Go For It, Nakamura! is "part of a new wave of [boys' love] manga that are more about identity than sex."
-Reviewing the series for Otaku USA, Brittany Vincent praised the series' romantic comedy elements, calling Go For It, Nakamura! a "special treat for LGBT audiences eager for a sweet, retro-flavored romantic comedy."
+Anthony Gramuglia noted in his review of the series for Anime Feminist that Go for It, Nakamura! is "part of a new wave of [boys' love] manga that are more about identity than sex."
+Reviewing the series for Otaku USA, Brittany Vincent praised the series' romantic comedy elements, calling Go for It, Nakamura! a "special treat for LGBT audiences eager for a sweet, retro-flavored romantic comedy."

-At the 2018 BL Awards presented by Chill Chill, Go For It, Nakamura! ranked 16th in the rankings of the best boys' love bound volumes released in 2017.
+At the 2018 BL Awards presented by Chill Chill, Go for It, Nakamura! ranked 16th in the rankings of the best boys' love bound volumes released in 2017.